Understanding pain below the kneecap

 - relative rest

-- application of ice
+- ice application

 - reduction of painful activities